Comment on the cosmological constant for $\lambda \phi^4$ theory in $d$ spacetime dimensions

 In the next section we review the exact $\rhovac$ for the sinh-Gordon model which was originally obtained with the help of the TBA.
 We show how this result can be obtained at weak coupling from a relatively simple calculation without introducing $\beta$ and the TBA\footnote{This short article may thus be viewed as an addendum to \cite{AL}}.
 We then apply this approach to $\lambda \, \phi^4$ theory in $d$ spacetime dimensions and show how to obtain both \eqref{rhovac11},\eqref{rhovac4d}.
-An interesting feature is that in order to obtain the correct result one must analytically continue in $m^2$ from a regime where $m^2$ is negative and has SSB to a physical region with no SSB, since there is no SSB in the sinh-Gordon model.
-We will derive a Callan-Symanzik for $\rhovac$ based on the renormalization group for the coupling $\lambda$, which leads to an RG flow for $\gcal$.
+An interesting feature is that in order to obtain the correct result one must analytically continue in $m^2$ from a regime where $m^2$ is negative and has SSB to a physical region with no SSB, since there is no SSB in the sinh-Gordon model.\footnote{Note added after publication: This need for analytic continuation can be explained by the fact that in the thermodynamic ansatz in 2 spacetime dimensions, the scalar sinh-Gordon field is necessarily treated as a fermion. } We will derive a Callan-Symanzik for $\rhovac$ based on the renormalization group for the coupling $\lambda$, which leads to an RG flow for $\gcal$.
 The two main cases correspond to whether $\gcal$ is marginally relevant or irrelevant.
 For the marginally relevant case the cosmological constant {\it decreases} in the flow to low energies.